 That championship culture, however, began to dissolve in the late 80s and by the early 90s the team had fallen into mediocrity.
 A mix of retirements, players traded away, and failed draft picks brought this powerhouse back to the middle of the pack.
 A move back to Oakland prior to the 1995 season and a flurry of new faces breathed new life into the franchise.
 They would climb out from the bottom of the standings and reach championship level play again with an AFC Championship appearance in 2001 (largely remembered as the Tuck Rule Game).
 Unfortunately, this period did not last and by 2003 the Raiders were back in disrepair and would remain there for more than a decade.

 The defense has been missing a big veteran presence that galvanizes the group.
-The play of Tahir Whitehead at linebacker could be that piece.
+The play of linebacker Nick Kwiatkoski could be that piece.
 Clelin Ferrell, the Raiders number four overall pick from 2019, carved out his spot on this squad.
-A promising defensive end, Ferrell is looking to take down the opposing QB on every play along with Max Crosby.
-Oakland also added Trayvon Mullen from Clemson as well.
-Taken in the second round, Mullen patrols the outfield at cornerback along with the newly signed Eli Apple.
-They have also brought on board controversial linebacker Vontaze Burfict for 2019.
-He brings a ferocious tenacity to every down he plays.
-However, Burfict was suspended for the season due to his on-field behavior.
-Damon Arnette was added to the squad via the 2020 NFL Draft.
+A promising defensive end, Ferrell is looking to take down the opposing QB on every play along with Maxx Crosby.
+Oakland also found a starter in Trayvon Mullen from Clemson as well.
+Taken in the second round in 2019, Mullen patrols the outfield at cornerback along with Damon Arnette, who was added to the squad via the 2020 NFL Draft.
 The cornerback was selected by Las Vegas as the 19th overall pick.

 There is no doubt about the direction that the team is hoping to go in 2020 and no doubt about where they will be playing.
 It was announced in 2017 that current team owner Mark Davis won the necessary votes to move the team to Las Vegas.
 While the Raiders would play in Oakland through 2019, the team has officially moved to Sin City to become the Las Vegas Raiders starting in 2020.